5 surprising ways you’re damaging the ozone layer

 The ozone layer is less of a physical ‘layer’ and more a highly-concentrated atmospheric area of a form of oxygen called ozone, which plays an important role in absorbing ultraviolet radiation from the sun.
 Too much ultraviolet radiation can lead to skin cancer, cataract damage and harm to plants and animals, which we of course rely on for our own survival.

 And it’s worked!
-Research this year has found that the ozone layer has gradually begun to repair itself, and could even be back to 1980 levels by 2040 – providing, of course, that we keep up the good work (you can even follow its progress on NASA’s website).
+Research in 2016 found that the ozone layer has gradually begun to repair itself, and could even be back to 1980 levels by 2040 – providing, of course, that we keep up the good work (you can even follow its progress on NASA’s website).
 CFCs have largely been banned around the world, but there are still ways you could be harming the ozone layer without realising it.
 Are you guilty of any of these ozone-damaging actions?

-CFCs were the norm in pre-1995 fridges and freezers, so if yours is still churning along you should consider replacing it.
+If you’ve got a pre-1994 fridge-freezer, you should consider replacing it as it could have been made with CFCs.
 Not only will this eliminate hazards to the ozone layer, but newer models are considerably more energy-efficient, so you’ll save money on your energy bills, too.
 Contact your local council for advice on the best way to dispose of your old model.

 You have an old fire extinguisher